What are my responsibilities as a tenant?

 - Paying your rent and any other charges on time

-- Ensuring that you, your family and visitors do not cause nuisance or annoyance to other people living in the local area
+- Ensuring that you, your family and visitors do not cause nuisance or annoyance to other people living in the local area (find out more about antisocial behaviour)

 - Keeping the inside of your home clean and in good condition (see full list of Repairs responsibilities)